JavaGT/wearetheuniversity.org/source/blog/2009/08/24/university-staff-rally-to-save-social-sciences.md

 <p>There are now over 100 graduates holding the
-MA (Applied) in Social Science Research all of whom have worked closely with government agencies and community or voluntary organisations during their study. </p>
+MA (Applied) in Social Science Research all of whom have worked closely with government agencies and community or voluntary organisations during their study.<p>

 <p>Tertiary Education Union organiser, Michael Gilchrist,
 says that SSR graduates are much in demand, especially among community organisations and government departments here in Wellington.
-“They have the leadership and critical thinking skills that epitomise the ideals Victoria University has for its graduates.” </p>
+“They have the leadership and critical thinking skills that epitomise the ideals Victoria University has for its graduates.”<p>

 <p>“While the
 university is facing some real budgetary constraints, we